pjotrp/bioinformatics/README.md

 programmers got by writing specialised (small) tools in Perl, Python, R or C.
 Today, bioinformatics software engineering has to deal multi-core programming, with IO bottlenecks, RAM constraints, and demanding users.
-The overall challenge has become too large a job for the isolated Ph.D. student trying to write the next great all-inclusive software solution.
+The overall challenge has become too large a job for the isolated PhD.D. student trying to write the next great all-inclusive software solution.
 We are increasingly depending on collaborative efforts involving researchers with a background in biology, statistics, software development and system administration.
-This is where the manifesto kicks in - by encouraging these Ph.D. students to come out of isolation and write small tools that can be bolted together with other tools.
+This is where the manifesto kicks in - by encouraging these Phi.D. students to come out of isolation and write small tools that can be bolted together with other tools.

-Also, there is a lack of good workflow management solutions in bioinformatics pipelines, a gap that sits somewhere between generic cluster management software, such as Sun Grid Engine, on the one end, and user oriented workflow solutions, such as Galaxy, on the other.
-This gap has led to sequencing centres around the world creating their own scripted and often fragile pipelines, thereby reinventing the wheel and ending with a semi-optimal and hard to mantain workflow solution.
+Also, there is a lack of good work flow management solutions in bioinformatics pipelines, a gap that sits somewhere between generic cluster management software, such as Sun Grid Engine, on the one end, and user oriented work flow solutions, such as Galaxy, on the other.
+This gap has led to sequencing centres around the world creating their own scripted and often fragile pipelines, thereby reinventing the wheel and ending with a semi-optimal and hard to maintain work flow solution.
 This  manifesto calls for a collaborative effort in changing the way we write software for pipelines and making such bioinformatics software pipelines simpler, flexible and more manageable.